The Secrets of Austrian Women and Vienna

 First off—thanks for taking the time to answer these questions regarding Vienna (beautiful place) and Austrian women (verdict still out).
 Let’s start with a brief intro: where are you originally from, and can you provide some info about your time in Austria?

-I’m originally from a Scandinavian country, so I went to Vienna on an Erasmus exchange where I stayed for nearly a year.
+I went to Vienna on an Erasmus exchange where I stayed for nearly a year.
 For those that don’t know, “Erasmus” is a European Union initiative to promote good relations between countries to prevent war and all that.
 It’s basically a Trans-European Fuck-Fest for students.

 The only kind of multiculturalism I like 😉